sharetribe/flex-docs/src/docs/concepts-extended-data/listing-extended-data/index.md

 [ownListing endpoints](https://www.sharetribe.com/api-reference/marketplace.html#own-listings)
 in Marketplace API and
 [listing endpoints](https://www.sharetribe.com/api-reference/integration.html#listings)
 in Integration API.

+<plan tier="extend" feature="Access to Integration API"></plan>

 Private data can be used to allow the listing author to make private notes on the listing, since the information is not visible for the general marketplace audience.

 The listing's author can modify the listing's public and private data through the